hirondelledemer/react-login/README.md

 ## TODOs

+### Product improvements

 - Unify heading styles
-- Create generic button that would allow create custom buttons (currently one is needed in table component)
-- Upload playwright-report folder with Azure Pipelines (this would alllow see failing tests more clearly)
-- add storybook for generic components (this would allow nicer preview for components such as button, link, table, etc.)
+- Introduce dark mode
 - Improve suggestion tooltip

+since for demo purposes there is only one user, there might be a button "fill user data" which would fill login form

 - Implement table search

-- Introduce dark mode
+additional field above the table where user could search servers by name

+- More exiting home page :)
+- Use translation manager to make app bilingual

+### Code improvements

+- Create generic button that would allow create custom buttons (currently one is needed in table component, but in future more might be needed)
+- Add storybook for generic components (this would allow nicer preview and testing for components such as button, link, table, etc.)

+### Dev experience improvements

+- Upload playwright-report folder with Azure Pipelines (this would allow see failing tests more clearly)
 - Show Deployment link on PR's

 <br />